robots4life/luscious-lucia/README.md

 The **src/routes/login/+page.server.ts** file now looks like this with the added `load` function to redirect to the `profile` page.

+Again there is one very important bit of code in the **src/routes/login/+page.server.ts** file as previously explained in <a href="https://github.com/robots4life/luscious-lucia#50-redirect-authenticated-users" target="_blank">https://github.com/robots4life/luscious-lucia#50-redirect-authenticated-users</a>.

+We `return` an empty object at the end of the try block in order to make the `load` function run once the form values have been submitted to the `login` form on the `login` page.

+<a href="https://kit.svelte.dev/docs/form-actions#loading-data" target="_blank">https://kit.svelte.dev/docs/form-actions#loading-data</a>

+**After an action runs, the page will be re-rendered (unless a redirect or an unexpected error occurs), with the action's return value available to the page as the form prop.
+This means that your page's load functions will run after the action completes.**

 **src/routes/login/+page.server.ts**

 ```ts